August 21, 2012.

 I say “partially” self-balancing because it only balances along one axis (forward/backward), and the rider still needs to balance left and right (it’s analagous to riding a bicycle “no hands”).
 It operates much like a Segway—you lean forward to accelerate, and lean back to brake.
 The top speed is about 15 mph, and it easily goes 5 miles on a single charge.
-This is my primary mode of transportation on the MIT campus.
+This was my primary mode of transportation on the MIT campus (see the “Press and Aftermath” section below).

-The thing I’m holding in my right hand (in the video at the bottom) is a “kill switch”—if I let go of it, the unicycle deactivates the motor, much like a treadmill safety key.
+The thing in my right hand (in the video at the bottom) is a “kill switch”—if I let go of it, the unicycle deactivates the motor, much like a treadmill safety key.

 Also, you may notice that the circuit is fully exposed.
 When the unicycle falls forward, the circuit has about two inches of ground clearance (so it never hits the floor).
 However, I’m currently building a proper case for more protection.